North Shore

 Together as one school community

-The two Parish schools of the Lower North Shore, St Philip Neri, Northbridge and St Thomas, Willoughby will come together as one community on the St Thomas site, creating enhanced opportunities for students including larger peer and family networks.
+The two Parish schools of the Lower North Shore, St Philip Neri, Northbridge and St Thomas, Willoughby have come together as one community on the St Thomas site, creating enhanced opportunities for students including larger peer and family networks.

 Early Childhood Education and Care